bitlather/academy-pgh-sessions/linux-commands/README.md

 If you are following from home, look for instructions on how to install docker.
 I already had ubuntu, so I used this guide (which won't work on OSX or Windows):
 - https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04

+Most of these documents should work in OSX's terminal, too.
+You should follow this tutorial with ubuntu, since some things, like installing software, will differ.
+Just keep this in mind if you typically develop on a Mac.

 Contents
 --------